tanaikech/goris/README.md

   1. The specification for running the reverse image search was changed at Google side.
 By this, this application was also changed.

+<a name="v301"></a>

+- v3.0.1 (May 2, 2022)

+  1. About the option `-w`, a bug was resolved.
+By this, the URLs of the related Web site are returned.
+As the default, 10 URLs are returned.
+If you want to retrieve more, please use the option `-n` like `-n 20`.

 [TOP](#top)